• Top List

 GoalsGamesClub/s

 Mahrez became a Premier League and PFA Player of the Year winner at Leicester City during a glorious four-year spell.
-He has since tasted further success at Manchester City.
-Three more titles have come his way at the Etihad, and more may follow in the upcoming seasons.
+He went on to taste further success at Manchester City.
+Four more titles have come his way at the Etihad, including a maiden Champions League crown.

 7) Pierre-Emerick Aubameyang (Gabon) – 69 goals